arjunvoruganti/TAA/index.md

-<b>welcome to team TAA's website</b>
+<b>Welcome to team TAA's website</b>
-We are a team of 3 Ownterns where we are trying to get the used / unused devices to the underprivieged kids.
+We are a team of 3 Ownterns where we are trying to get the used / unused electronic devices to the underprivieged kids.
-We are working this project with <b> raisetopi <b> in collaboration with <b> sikshana foundation <b> <br>
+We are working this project with <b> Raisetopi <b> in collaboration with <b> Sikshana Foundation <b> <br>
-<b> Your cooperation and kindness can be the source of education for these underprivileged kids.
-By donating your used / unused devices you will help them continue their education while the schools are closed.
+<b> Your kindness and cooperation can be the source of education for these underprivileged kids.
+By donating your used / unused electronic devices you will help
+  these underprivleged kids to continue their education while the schools are still closed.
   < br >  <br>

- <b> to contact us please use this email id <b> taadonate@gmail.com
+ <b> To donate please contact us through this email id <b> taadonate@gmail.com

   <br>  <br>